jeremyckahn/rekapi/README.md

   });
 ````

-`keyframe` is a method that takes two parameters - the first is how many milliseconds into the animation this keyframe is going start, and the second is an Object whose properties define the state that the Actor should have.
+`keyframe` is a method that takes two or three parameters - the first is how many milliseconds into the animation this keyframe is going start, and the second is an Object whose properties define the state that the Actor should have.
+The third parameter is a string that defines which Shifty easing formula to use - "linear" is the default.
 The previous snippet says, "at zero milliseconds into the animation, place `actor` at `x` 50, and `y` 50.
 Continuing with the previous snippet, let's animate it to another point on the canvas:

 ````javascript
 actor